hshah1480/leaflet-challenge/README.md

 # 1
 Get your dataset.
 To do so, follow these steps:

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the USGS GeoJSON FeedLinks to an external site. page and choose a dataset to visualize
+Visit the USGS GeoJSON FeedLinks to an external site. page and choose a dataset to visualize.

 When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
 Use the URL of this JSON to pull in the data for the visualization.

 # 2